Digital SLR Imaging

 What ISO?

 For the 14-bit Canon cameras, then an ISO of 400 seems to work best - this is my experience over many years.
 This is also the closest ISO setting to unity gain ie 1 photon = 1 ADU number so there is a logic to it.
-For the 12-bit cameras then increaseing this to 800 or 1600 would appear to be sensible.
-A compromise would be setting these cameras to ISO800.
+For the 12-bit cameras then increasing this to 800 would appear to be sensible.
 This value certainly works well on the 350D although I always preferred ISO400 on the 300D.
+Note these comments apply to RAWS - if shooting JPEGs then there is a benefit is using higher ISOs but there are so many other drawbacks with JPEGs that they should not be used for astro imaging.

 What exposure?
-I use ISO 400 as this preserves star colour yet is still fats enough for deep-sky objects.
-In my eperience the longer the exposure the better with perhaps 10 minutes being a noise limit for the Canon.
-I routinely use 5 minutes with my 300D but 10 minutes would probably be better with later Canon models (350D onwards) especially if temperatures are low.
+As I said I use ISO 400 as this preserves star colour yet is still fast enough for deep-sky objects.
+In my eperience the longer the exposure the better with perhaps 15 minutes being a noise limit for the Canon.
+I routinely use 10 minutes with my 40D which works well especially if temperatures are low.

 Conclusions

 Finally, one thing to remember: bigger pixels equals better signal to noise ratio - all things being equal.
 As pixels inevitably get smaller then cameras will not necessarily get better because they have higher pixel numbers.
-For this same reason the Canon 5D (with its filter swapped) could well be the best currently available - it has big pixels.
+For this same reason the Canon 5D (MkII or III) and the 6D, with the filter swapped, could well be the best currently available - they have big pixels as they have full frame sensors (36mm x 24mm).
 So check those pixels sizes before you buy - this is one place where size matters!

 Canon 40D, 450D: Despite pixels only 5.7 microns these cameras seem more a step forwards than backwards!
 They have 14 bit A-D converter giving raw files with a dynamic range of 16,000.
 They also have live view for easy focusing and this can be displayed live on an attached computer.
 It could be the best yet!
-The jury is still out on the 50D though and the 550D with 18 megapixels is probably one to avoid.
+The 50D had a reputation for fixed pattern noise and the 60D may be a better bet if you need resolution i.e. for short focal lengths.

 Sub-exposures and Signal-to-Noise